 You can generate reports to analyze ticket progress and review team performance.
-This will help you better understand what IT spends most of their time on, what types of issues are reported, and how to improve the systems in place so that operations continue to run smoothly.
+This will help you better understand what IT spends most of its time on, what types of issues are reported, and how to improve the systems in place so that operations continue to run smoothly.

-5. Knowledge Base
+6. Knowledge Base

 Customers love self-service, especially since 40% prefer using self-service options over direct support.
 This is because self-service empowers them to resolve issues they have with the product or service on their own.
-While that may sound counter-intuitive, often times this process is much faster for the user than it is to work with your IT team.
+While that may sound counter-intuitive, oftentimes this process is much faster for the user than it is to work with your IT team.

 Knowing how busy your employees probably are, an internal knowledge base can give users the opportunity to find the answers and instructions they need on their own.
 Not all IT ticketing systems come built with this option, but it's certainly a feature to consider as your organization continues to grow in size.